 - May promote a less flexible mindset, causing difficulties when adapting to changes or unforeseen obstacles

-Being aware of these dynamics helps you to effectively apply a goal-oriented approach while mitigating its potential drawbacks.
+Knowing these dynamics helps you effectively apply a goal-oriented approach while reducing its possible drawbacks.

 Advantages and Constraints of a Process-Oriented Approach

 A process-oriented approach can be a powerhouse for fostering consistency and fueling creativity in your task undertakings.
-Yet, it has its own sets of advantages and constraints that you need to navigate.
+Yet, it has its own sets of advantages and constraints that you need to work through.

 Advantages of a Process-Oriented Approach